Academy

 One question we hear a lot is “Do I need to be ISO 27001-certified or do we need a SOC 2 report?”.
 (Though to be quite honest, most companies just starting to think about Compliance do not yet know the difference between assurances vs attestations vs audits.)

 This is a great question.
-In this post, drawing on anecdotes’ experience as the Compliance experts, I’ll explain the similarities, the differences, and whether you should go for ISO 27001 vs SOC 2.
+In this post, drawing on Anecdotes’ experience as the Compliance experts, I’ll explain the similarities, the differences, and whether you should go for ISO 27001 vs SOC 2.

 ISO 27001 vs SOC